Rental trends in Birmingham, Alabama have flattened out in recent years. Prices have also appeared to hit a peak, according to Realtor.com.

 Here are a few special situations that could occur when selling a Birmingham rental property:

-If your tenant doesn’t qualify for traditional financing and you own the property outright, you can offer them seller financing.
-This means you essentially become the lender, crafting financing terms that fit your needs and your tenant’s ability to pay.
+If your resident doesn’t qualify for traditional financing and you own the property outright, you can offer them seller financing.
+This means you essentially become the lender, crafting financing terms that fit your needs and your resident’s ability to pay.

 Keep in mind that seller financing has risks.
-You’re on the hook if the tenant defaults.
-On the other hand, traditional financing lets you sell the property, take your proceeds, and leave without worrying about the tenant’s financial situation.
+You’re on the hook if the resident defaults.
+On the other hand, traditional financing lets you sell the property, take your proceeds, and leave without worrying about the resident’s financial situation.

-Weigh the convenience of selling to your tenant with the risks before making a decision.
+Weigh the convenience of selling to your resident with the risks before making a decision.

 Selling for less than your basis could cause you to incur a capital loss.
 Losses offer potential tax deductions up to certain limits.